Safe and Nonconservative Contingency Planning for Autonomous Vehicles via Online Learning-Based Reachable Set Barriers: FRS-Based Safety Barrier

 with an equivalent form $\|P_{u,i}^h u + q_{u,i}^h\|_2 \leq 1$.
 The parameters $P_{u,i}^h = (\Sigma_{u,i}^h)^{-1/2}$ and $q_{u,i}^h = -P_{u,i}^h \mu_{u,i}^h$ are obtained by solving the following semi-definite programming (SDP) problem \cite{boyd2004convex}:

+Since ellipsoids are convex, $\hat{\mathcal{U}}_i^h$ naturally contains the convex hull of $\mathcal{C}_i^h$.
+This ensures that even if the observed control behaviors exhibit non-convex patterns, the learned ellipsoid serves as a valid superset that conservatively envelopes all observed maneuvers.

 For large datasets, Khachiyan's algorithm \cite{todd2007khachiyan} provides efficient computation via first-order approximation.
-Nevertheless, as the size of $ \mathcal{C}_i^h $ increases with the accumulation of control input samples, it introduces computational challenges that hinder real-time implementation.
+Nevertheless, continuously updating $\mathcal{C}_i^h$ with every incoming sample introduces two critical issues.
+First, the increasing dataset size imposes an unnecessary computational that can compromise real-time efficiency.
+Second, and more critically, frequent variations in the learned set geometry can cause oscillations in the feasibility domain, leading to control chattering and degraded ride comfort.
 To mitigate these issues, we design the following condition to trigger the updates.

 \textbf{Triggering Condition}:\quad The updates occur when

 such that

 where $m,\, m^\prime \in \mathbb{N}$ denote successive update time instants.
 Intuitively, when a new control input sample $u_{i-1}^h$ falls outside the current estimated set $\hat{\mathcal{U}}_m^h$, trigger an incremental update such that $\mathcal{C}_i^h \subseteq \hat{\mathcal{U}}_{m}^h\cup \{u_{i-1}\}\subseteq \hat{\mathcal{U}}_{m^\prime}^h$.